 For those in rural India, health care was often inaccessible and/or too expensive for many.
 In 1998 the Uluru Health Care Centre (UHCC) was established.
-UHCC had run a free primary health clinic serving the 26,000 people in the Kanchipuram district of Tamil Nadu.
+UHCC runs a free primary health clinic serving the 26,000 people in the Kanchipuram district of Tamil Nadu.
 On average the doctor will see approximately 250 local people in a week.
 Besides the one doctor, the clinic has five nurses and two social workers.

-A pharmacy with a staffed pharmacist is also at the clinic.
+A pharmacy is also at the clinic.
 Because of the cost of maintaining the clinic in 2017 TEWFI addressed this issue by implementing a nominal fee for services.
 To consult with the doctor, the charge is RS20 ($.30 US) and an injection is approximately RS 75 ($1.00 US) for the medicine.
 The clinic allows the people of the local communities to be treated for diseases and conditions for which they previously would let go unchecked.

 Rural Health Care Software